ClaudioMerola/HFServerEventsV2/Docs/HowTo.md

-# How to Do stuff in Kibana
+# How to use Kibana to search and view Events

 <br/>